22 Feb 2023

 Consverge started in 2020 as an expert network aggregator.
 The model differs from Inex One as Consverge’s employees coordinate all the projects.
 Clients communicate with Consverge, who in turn speak with the expert networks.
 The company – founded by an ex-Third Bridge employee – has not gained material traction yet.

 A few regular expert networks have also explored the aggregation model.
-Coleman, Prosapient, Lynk and Mosaic Research all built expert network aggregator software in recent years.
+Coleman, Prosapient, Lynk, Right Angle ("ENC) and Mosaic Research all built expert network aggregator software in recent years.
 Neither product has gained much traction, though.
 Each firm struggled with an inherent conflict of interests: being both marketplace and a vendor undermined other vendors’ trust in them.
 At the start of 2023, both Coleman and Mosaic had canceled their aggregators, to focus on their expert network businesses, while Lynk was laden with operational issues.

 5. Expert network transcript libraries